Find out who can get the COVID-19 vaccine and how to get it.

 For more information on booster doses, please visit the NHS website

-If you are travelling to Bath Racecourse for a booked vaccination appointment from Tuesday 28 September, we advise you to take the Lansdown Park & Ride Service (No. 31) from Milsom Street in Bath City Centre.
+If you are travelling to Bath Racecourse for a booked vaccination appointment, we advise you to take the Lansdown Park & Ride Service (No. 31) from Milsom Street in Bath City Centre.

-A free shuttle bus service will run from the Park & Ride on the hour and on the half hour to Bath Racecourse, returning from the Racecourse to the Park & Ride at quarter past and quarter to the hour.
-The shuttle bus is wheelchair accessible.
+A free shuttle service will run from the Park & Ride on the hour and on the half hour to Bath Racecourse, returning from the Racecourse to the Park & Ride at quarter past and quarter to the hour.
+Most shuttles are wheelchair accessible, but we cannot guarantee this.

 |Monday||10am to 2pm, 3pm to 7pm|